Harshilia/Bigfoot/README.rst

 The project contains:

-- Regular expression based lexer
+- Lexer based on Regex
-- Top-down recursive descent parser
+- Recursive Parser
-- AST-walking interpreter
+- Interpreter with AST-walking
-- REPL
+- REPL functionality

 Bigfoot doesn't require any third-party libraries.